hpjoshi/ap-perfmon/README.md

 ### Master Mode
 - Clone this repository to the `master` node, a node from where all worker nodes can be logged into with ssh.
-- Create a json config file describing the experiment, based on examples in the conf directory of this repo.
+- Create a json config file describing the experiment, based on examples in the conf directory of this repo. **See README file in conf directory.**
 - Commit and push the experiment config file to this repo in the conf directory.
 - Start the experiment with `run_exp.py` specifying role as `master`.
 For example, from the repo root directory:
 ``` shell